Information added or updated since this page went live on May 9, 2013, is in GREEN TEXT below.

 - has no means of active data acquisition on orbit

 - has no onboard light source

 - has no provided power

 7. Very Important Information for the Experimenter

 Make sure to read the Designing the Flight Experiment page for how to think about framing an experiment, and an overview of the science that might be explored in microgravity.
-Make sure to read about the suite of Teacher and Student Proposer Resources.
+Make sure to read about the suite of Teacher and Student Resources.
 Make sure to get very familiar with the SSEP Mission 5 to ISS: Critical Timeline, and information on the student team proposal process on the Flight Experiment Design Competition page.